Ursoidea

-Ursoidea is a superfamily of arctoid carnivoran mammals that includes the families Subparictidae, Amphicynodontidae, and Ursidae.
-The last family includes the extant lineages of bears, as well as the extinct Hemicyoninae and Ursavinae.
+Ursoidea is a superfamily of arctoid carnivoran mammals that includes the family Ursidae, which contains all extant lineages of bears, as well as the extinct families Subparictidae and Amphicynodontidae.
+Ursidae in turn also includes the extinct subfamilies Hemicyoninae and Ursavinae.

 The interrelationships of ursoids has had slight arrangements.
 In the past it was thought the extinct Amphicyonidae were stem-bears based on morphological analysis of the ear region, though the most recent publications on early amphicyonids suggests they were basal caniforms.

 The amphicynodontids are sometimes classified as either a subfamily of bears, a paraphyletic assemblage of early bears, or even stem-pinnipeds.
 The subparictids were previously classified as amphicynodontine/ids.
 The hemicyonines have been occasionally reclassified as a separate family.